Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray/README.md

 ManipulationCheckConfig=../Config/ManipulationCheck.txt
 DefaultFilter=
 ```
-Then link the 4 submodules installed eariler to (or copy to) the Assets folder (i.e. `SpraySimulation/Assets`).
+Create Plugins folder under Assets folder.
+Then create symbolic links for the 4 submodules installed eariler to (or copy to) the Assets/Plugins folder (i.e. `SpraySimulation/Assets`).
+The corresponding links show in table 5.

 Finally, use Unity open this folder(i.e. SpraySimulation/) first.
 <p class="tb-title">Table 2.</p>